Roland Corporation: 1980s

 Following the bankruptcy of its European distributor in 1980, Roland established new distribution companies in the UK, Germany, Scandinavia, and Switzerland the following year.
 Over the next several years, Roland released several instruments that have had a lasting influence on popular music.
-After Kakehashi realized microprocessors could be used to program drum machines, Roland launched the TR-808 Rhythm Composer, its first programmable drum machines, in 1980.
+After Kakehashi realized microprocessors could be used to program drum machines, Roland launched the TR-808, its first programmable drum machine, in 1980.
 Although it was not an immediate commercial success, the 808 was eventually used on more hit records than any other drum machine and became a cornerstone of the emerging electronic and hip hop genres.
 It has been described as hip hop's equivalent to the Fender Stratocaster guitar, which dramatically influenced the development of rock music.
-The 808 was followed in 1983 by the TR-909, which, alongside the TB-303 Bass Line synthesizer, influenced the development of dance music such as techno, house, and acid.
+The 808 was followed in 1983 by the TR-909, which, alongside the TB-303 bass synthesizer, influenced the development of dance music such as techno, house, and acid.